sergant210/modHelpers/README.md

 ## modHelpers
 Library of the helpfull functions for MODX.
 Most of these functions can be used by the template engines.
+You can easily extend this library simply by specifying your classes in the corresponding system settings.

 Available functions: